 Time and time again, we hear stories of how Suboxone failed an opioid addict.
 It was the thing that was supposed to save them, but it eventually brought them to their knees too.
 Now, our state plans to offer this medication, along with Methadone and Vivitrol to 45 new facilities, all of which are required to have a minimum of 300 new patients.
 That’s at least 13,500 more people on one of these medications.

 Advocates for the new program see it as 13,500 more lives saved from the possibility of overdose.
 It can also be viewed as 13,500 new possibilities of prolonged use, cross-addiction, emergency room visits or the illegal use and/or sale of Suboxone.

 We can’t medicate our way out of the problem.
 It will only make it worse.
-Methadone accounts for one third of all opioid related overdoses each year.
+Methadone accounts for one-third of all opioid-related overdoses each year.
 In 2010, 30,000 people visited a local ER for the use of Suboxone, nearly half of which were due to non-medical use.

-The Centers of Excellence are only delaying the inevitable by requiring each patient to be on one these medications.
+The Centers of Excellence are only delaying the inevitable by requiring each patient to be on one of these medications.
 They may be keeping people alive, but at what cost?
 The chance that patients sell their medication on the street…or abuse cocaine or benzodiazepines in conjunction with their medication (which is life-threatening)…or simply, just dig themselves deeper into the hole of addiction?
-Although components of their plan are very beneficial, requiring every patient to go on medication assisted treatment is not only unnecessary, but also very harmful.
+Although components of their plan are very beneficial, requiring every patient to go on medication-assisted treatment is not only unnecessary but also very harmful.
 The COEs of Pennsylvania are not treating opioid addicts, they are simply lowering the death rate for a period of time.

 Contact Clearbrook Today